 Although visiting somewhere new is always exciting, some places are not as tempting as others.
 Simply because a friend didn’t have the best experience, or because I feel it may be crowded or not enough nature-based, a destination may not reach my to-do list at first.

 But sometimes, travel plans change, and you do get to visit the places you removed from your itinerary.
 And after a few years in Australia, I also got closer to the bottom of my must-see list.
 That’s how I found some places that I shouldn’t have avoided for that long!

-Here’s a list of 10 places in Australia where I had an excellent time and could not believe I ever thought about not going.
+Here’s a list of 10 places in Australia where I had an excellent time and could not believe I ever thought about skipping these destinations.

 Why did I hear it wasn’t that good?
 If you only have one day and use public transport to move around, you may not see as much as we did on a day trip.